 3.3.
-Design Experimentation 3
+Experiment 3

-The previous design experimentations described above had dealt with embossing in a combination of radial and circumferential ribs, better responding to principal stress lines.
-Our final design experimentation examines the behaviour of multidirectional patterns.
+The experiments described above had dealt with embossing in a combination of radial and circumferential ribs, better responding to principal stress lines.
+Our final experiment examines the behaviour of multidirectional patterns.
 In particular, a Voronoi-driven layout of the embossing was adopted.

-The Voronoi pattern was manipulated in its density, using a curvature analysis algorithm, facilitated by the panelling tools plug-in in Grasshopper - the results are shown in Figure 7.
+The Voronoi pattern was manipulated in its density, using a curvature analysis algorithm, facilitated by the panelling tools plug-in in Grasshopper (figure 07).
 All tests were again conducted using a 200x200mm lycra sheet as the base of the hybrid material, again stretched 50mm in both directions.